You’ve seen parents going for a bike ride around the neighborhood with their toddler and you’re planning to do the same.

 With that in mind, rear mounts are the best option for smaller frames.
 Most larger frames are capable of handling either front or rear mounting child bike seats.

-While you may be tempted to use a lighter bike now that you are adding the weight of a child and a bike seat to your rides, this isn’t the time to consider carbon fibre.
+While you may be tempted to use a lighter bike now that you are adding the weight of a child and a bike seat to your rides, this isn’t the time to consider carbon fiber.

 Child bike seats add weight to a bike that your bike’s manufacturer didn’t account for.